Bridging the Gap: MBA Applications with Employment Breaks

 What to Emphasise in the Post-MBA Job Search

-A gap is one part of a profile.
-To see how it fits into the full picture, our admissions team will assess your entire application, not just the gap framing.
-They can also recommend specific profile-strengthening activities if your application window is still open.
-You can read our complete guide on how to improve your MBA profile for more context.
+Our admissions team will assess your entire application, not just the gap framing.
+They can also recommend profile-strengthening activities if your application window is still open.
+See our complete guide on how to improve your MBA profile for more context.

 Employment gaps are a normal part of real careers.
 AdComs know this.
 What they are evaluating is not the gap itself but your relationship with it: whether you understand it, can describe it clearly, and have connected it to where you are going.